 Important Reminder: This information is only intended to provide guidance, not definitive medical advice.
 Please consult dermatologist NYC about your specific condition.
 Only a trained, experienced board certified dermatology doctor or pediatric dermatologist can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Hair Loss treatment in NYC?
-Would you like to schedule an appointment with an internationally recognized dermatologist in New York Dr. Susan Bard of Manhattan Dermatology?
-Please contact our Midtown NYC or Upper East Side NYC clinic for a consultation with the top hair loss dermatologist.
+Would you like to schedule an appointment with an internationally recognized Dr. Susan Bard of Manhattan Dermatology?
+Please contact our Midtown or Upper East Side NYC clinic for a consultation with the top hair loss dermatologist.